ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - **"//Joke" :** Send a random joke from an array of jokes from the phone's data base.
 - **"//Wifi :** Sends the Wifi state of the phone.
 (Enabled or Disabled)
 - **//Bluetooth :** Sends the bluetooth state of the phone.
 (Enabled or Disabled)
-- **WhiteList :** not a text but a function that allows the phone fucntions to be exclusive to the numbers that are saved on the phone.
+- **//WhiteList :** not a text but a function that allows the phone fucntions to be exclusive to the numbers that are saved on the phone.

 <h2>Ideas for Improvments</h2>